🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Medium vignette of stone, clay, and woven accents: matte stoneware vases and a clay planter on a lightly stained wood console, woven rattan and wicker baskets styled with folded throws and a hidden cord organizer, iron candleholders and a slim iron side table base; balanced rustic mix with subdued finishes; gentle side lighting to reveal texture; three-quarter angle.

 Small material choices make a huge difference.
-Bring in stone, clay, rattan, wicker, and iron to mimic forest elements.
+Bring in stone, clay, rattan, wicker, and iron to echo forest elements.
 These add density and a tactile feel without overwhelming the room.

 Accent Ideas